FIXTradingCommunity/fixatdl-specification/v1-1-STANDARD/FIXatdl.md

      StateRule element is not the special token "{NULL}".

 iv.
 A StateRule that changes the value of a control to "{NULL}" when its
-    condition becomes true will cause the control‟s value to revert back to its previous non-{NULL} value or its initial value.
+    condition becomes true will cause the control's value to revert back to its previous non-{NULL} value or its initial value.

 Note that due to (iv), when a StateRule condition becomes false it may